wntrblm/nox/docs/tutorial.rst

 **✨ You've now successfully used Nox for the first time! ✨**

 The rest of this tutorial will take you through other common things you'll likely want to do with Nox.
-You can also jump to into :doc:`usage` and :doc:`config` docs if you want.
+You can also jump into :doc:`usage` and :doc:`config` docs if you want.